SteelPh0enix/facebook-link-shortener/README.md

 Simply, run `cargo build --release`

+## Testing

+There are unit tests in every module - run `cargo test` to execute them.

 ## Running

 Probably the best way to run this program is either adding it to autostart, or creating a system service to automatically start it with OS.